apereo/cas/docs/cas-server-documentation/installation/User-Interface-Customization-Themes.md

 - Clone the default set of view pages into a new directory based on the theme id (i.e. `src/main/resources/templates/<theme-id>`).
 - Specify the name of your theme for the service definition under the `theme` property.

+PS: The file `[theme_name].properties` will activate the theme in CAS, so it has to exist in order for the theme view to be functional.

 ## Groovy Themes